Documentation Index

 Add object

-If an object with a version ID of null is the current version, adding an object with the same name will overwrite the previous object.
-However, if the previous current version has a version ID, the object will not be overwritten.
-Instead, the previous version will be retained, and a new object with a version ID of null will become the current version.
+If an object with a version ID of null is the current version, adding an object with the same name overwrites the previous object.
+However, if the previous current version has a version ID, the object is not overwritten.
+Instead, the previous version is retained, and a new object with a version ID of null becomes the current version.

 Retrieve object